cilium/cilium/Documentation/contributing.rst

     ginkgo --focus="Nightly*"  -noColor

 Similar to the other test suites, Ginkgo searches for all tests in all subdirectories that are "named" beginning with the string "Nightly" and contain any characters after it.
+The default version of running Nightly test are 1.8, but can be changed using ``K8S_VERSION`` env variable

 Nightly Testing Jenkins Setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^